OmarKhalil401/Deploying-a-High-Availability-WebApp-With-CloudFormation/README.md

 ### Verify deployment

-To check whether the web application is running, follow the web application public URL, which could be found in the output tab in the CloudFormation stack.
+To check whether the web application is running, follow the web application public URL, which could be found in the output tab in the CloudFormation Servers stack.

 ### Delete Infrastructure